strangeloopcanon/evolora/README.md

 - Colony promotion now requires sustained synergy plus holdout wins; colonies dissolve after repeated regressions.
 - Adaptive assimilation relief: controller τ and ROI floors decay when merges stall, logging total attempts per generation.

+## How Learning Emerges (Core Hypothesis)

+We freeze the base model (Gemma‑270M) and let many tiny LoRA adapters (“organelles”) evolve on top of it.
+They earn energy by solving tasks and spend energy to run.
+Selection pressure (energy, pricing, curriculum) and telemetry (ROI, holdouts, probes) create a closed loop where useful behaviours persist and poor ones go extinct—without back‑prop through the base.

+What actually changes the model’s behaviour
+- Reward‑modulated LoRA updates: after each episode, the adapter nudges toward activations that produced higher reward‑on‑cost and away from costly failures.
+- Survival economics: energy tickets force a positive ROI; bankrupt organelles are culled and replaced.
+- Curriculum pressure: a bandit + learning‑progress (ALP) mix routes tasks to where progress is steepest, steadily increasing difficulty and diversity.
+- Assimilation: when an organelle’s uplift is statistically real on holdouts (doubly‑robust test), we merge its LoRA (optionally Fisher‑aware soup) or promote a trial offspring; successful children become first‑class organisms.

+Beyond a single LoRA
+- Communication: a paid message board lets organelles post/read hints (comms costs are energy‑governed).
+As comms traits evolve, a shared “language” can emerge if it increases team ROI.
+- Colonies: when pairs consistently beat their solo baselines and reduce variance, they can pool energy under cautious reserve policies and reproduce as a team.
+- Traits and mutation: inheritable traits (explore/read/post rates, budgets) and lightweight mutation operators (rank tweaks, low‑rank rotations) maintain diversity and exploration alongside Hebbian learning.

+Does the environment change?
+- Yes by design.
+Prices adapt to success rates, the curriculum shifts to high‑progress cells, and the economy throttles or boosts experimentation via energy floors/top‑ups.
+This makes the world a moving target, so “learning” means adapting fast enough to remain profitable and pass holdouts.

+Population and diversity
+- Population size is bounded (default 4–16) and managed by culling/replication; initial organelles differ via random seeds/ranks and rapidly diverge due to reward‑modulated updates and mutation.
+Diversity guardrails (energy Gini cap, species share caps, QD archive) prevent monoculture, preserving niches where specialists can evolve.

 ## Evolution Glossary
 | Term | In-code meaning | Evolution analogy |
 | --- | --- | --- |